Meet Dr. Amanda Blake

 More On Mandy

-Stuff I Love: hot chocolate (or chocolate at any temperature, really), telemark skiing, backpacking, mountains, sculpture and textile arts, reading, deep and enduring friendships, dancing, philosophical conversation, singing and playing guitar
+Stuff I Love: hot chocolate (or chocolate at any temperature, really), telemark skiing, backpacking, mountains, sculpture and textile arts, jumping on my mini-trampoline, reading, deep and enduring friendships, dancing, philosophical conversation, singing and playing guitar

 Still Yet To Do: design and build a cabin by a stream in the woods, travel to Scotland, Ireland, New Zealand, Antarctica, Thailand, Vietnam, and all of South America

 Worst Job Ever: handing out coupons at a department store (that day marked the beginning and the end of my career in “sales”)

 Favorite Accomplishments: founding Embright, publishing my book Your Body Is Your Brain, becoming certified as a Master Somatic Coach, conducting the research to earn my PhD, competing internationally on the US Synchronized Swimming team, cooking up an exotic New Year’s feast with my closest friends every year for the last 25+ years

 Favorite Aspirations: building a team to offer embodied leadership training to influential social entrepreneurs, creating a university center for the study of embodiment and consciousness, publishing a couple of new books (stay tuned…)